kunhwiko/kunhwiko/README.md

 ### Hi there 👋
 -----

+I'm Kun Hwi, and I am a software engineer at Workday!
+I'm currently part of the Public Cloud Platform Team, where I actively am contributing to the development of various Kubernetes operators that build the next generation of Workday's cloud platform.

+Recently, I've also been working on the development of [ACK controllers](https://github.com/aws-controllers-k8s), which is an open-source project led by AWS to manage various AWS services through Kubernetes.

-I'm Kun Hwi, and I am a software engineer at Workday on the Cloud Infrastructure team.
-I am particularly fond of computer networking and modern cloud technologies and am always striving to learn something new every day.
+I have a particular interest for computer networking and modern cloud technologies and am always striving to learn something new every day.

 Here on my GitHub, I openly share what I know about distributed systems and modern cloud tools.
 Feel free to also view some of my past projects :)

 <br />